 Spock, Chekov and Baker explore the site.
 Baker is abruptly grabbed by an invisible hand and carried away.
 Then the two men are attacked.
 Using his acute hearing, Spock is able to detect the location of their opponents and fight them off.
 Spock contacts the Enterprise to tell Kirk there are indeed invisible beings lurking there.
 He suggests sending down a search party with thermal sensors.
 Heat energy might reveal their opponents.

 Kirk leads the away team and there is an instant attraction between him and Kelley.
 The team finds Baker and retires for the night.
 Days pass.
 Spock grows obsessed with the Great Ones culture.
-While investigating a mysterious globe, he is threatened with a pickax.
+While investigating a mysterious globe, he is threatened with a pickaxe.
 Kirk fires his phaser and the invisible creature turns into a dead Klingon.
 Other Klingons attack, but the Enterprise crew prevail.

 When everything has settled down, the group examines the globe found by Spock.
 When it is dropped, it reveals a holographic projection of the Great Ones: six-limbed humanoids with reptilian blood.
 We see pictures of their cities and their technology and of a Great Ones ship orbiting an astroid.
 Robots released from the ship carve out a vault in the astroid where one robot is left behind.
 Kirk and Spock reason that robot might still be there — and it musn’t fall into Klingon hands.